 However, if a planning application is submitted in respect of a scheme related to the pre-application enquiry, then details of the pre-application will no longer be confidential.
 This is because the information contained in that pre-application enquiry becomes public as part of the public consultation process when determining the planning application.

 Role of Councillors

 District Councillors will receive notification of your pre-application enquiry and be able to participate in the process.
-This means that they may also accompany the case officer to meetings with you.

 Pre-application advice cannot guarantee that a planning application will be approved, as the planning officer will not be able to consider any comments or responses that may be made once an application has been submitted.

 We will give you the best advice possible based on the information provided and our advice should assist in ensuring that all the necessary information is provided with a subsequent planning application.

 We accept no legal liability in contract or in tort for the accuracy and/or quality of the advice given.